Choosing the 10 best orchestras in the world was straightforward enough. We all agreed on the names, but it was the order that had us butting heads.

 Founded: 1891 by Theodore Thomas

-Trivia Facts: They have earned 62 Grammy Awards.
-In 2007, the CSO created their own recording label called CSO Resound.
-They recorded music for the movies Lincoln in 2012 and Fantasia in 2000.
+Trivia Facts: The CSO has earned 62 Grammy Awards.
+In 2007, it created its own recording label called CSO Resound.
+It recorded music for the movies Lincoln in 2012 and Fantasia in 2000.

 #1 – Vienna Philharmonic

 Want to be a member of the Vienna Philharmonic Orchestra?
 First you need to be selected from the orchestra of the Vienna State Opera.
 Then you must play there for a minimum of three years before you can request a lengthy application to move up to the Vienna Philharmonic, a highly renowned orchestra with an illustrious history.

 This historic orchestra is housed at the Musikverein in Vienna, Austria.
 Seeing them play here is a highly sought-after experience.
 There is a six-year waiting list for a weekday performance and a 13-year waiting list for a weekend performance.
 So if you wanted to hear them here, you may want to invest in a time machine.

 Their sound is unique because they tune their instruments, such as the trombone, the timpani, the double bass, and the rotary-valve trumpet, at a different pitch than most other major orchestras.

 Trivia: All of the musicians’ instruments are made in Vienna, giving them a slightly different sound than other orchestras worldwide.

 Runners-Up: Who’s Almost a Best Orchestra in the World?

 The Staatskapelle Dresden in Germany is not only one of the world’s best orchestras (though apparently not good enough to qualify for our collective top 10), but also one of the oldest; it’s been around since the 1500s.
 The orchestra is housed at the Semperoper in Dresden, Saxony.
 Here they perform around 250 ballets and operas each season.
 They also perform around 50 times annually at the opera house and various other locations.